 This reclaimed teak rustic stool is suitable for indoor or outdoor use, and crafted from reclaimed wood, with a light wax finish.
 Perfect as a perch or for garden picnics, this stool has a sturdy structure and chunky appearance.
 Due to natural colourings and shapes, the pieces vary.
 As with all outdoor furniture, store inside or undercover during winter or harsh weather.
 Fully assembled.
 Over time, this will turn a soft grey colour.

-Although people regularly spend up to £1000 on a new sofa (see below for more sustainable options), furniture is designed these days to be cheap.
+Furniture is designed to be cheap.
 And that often means importing wood from tropical rainforests, so people can buy a wardrobe for £99.
 In the US, people throw out 12 million tons of furniture and furnishings each year, with only a small amount recycled.
 Mattresses say with stains, are not even taken by charities, so if you were caring for an ill relative, the mattress would have to go to landfill anyway.

 Most furniture is of course made from wood.
 And wood is from trees, which gets chopped down.
 There are some wonderful images on this post of beautiful custom furniture from reclaimed wood.
 All well and good, but most people can’t afford to pay over a thousand pounds for a bed or table.
 So not to fear, we shall also look at more affordable options, if you are on a budget.

 We may care about the rainforests.
 But did you know that England has lost 97% of its forests?
 And the government recently almost sold off the remaining ones to private industry (a David Cameron idea).
 Only a petition at 38 Degrees stopped it.